How can I prepare for my asylum interview?

 • The interview can take a long time.
 Bring something to drink and eat.
 If you need a break, let them know.

-• Take the time you need for your answers18If you are told to wrap up, still report everything you want to say.
-It is important that you tell all the reasons for your flight.
-You might not be able to add reasons after the interview.
+• Take the time you need for your answers.17If you are told to wrap up, still report everything you want to say.

-• Your statements will be translated and written down in a protocol in German.
-Ask if the protocol will be fully translated at the end.
+• Your statements will be written down in a protocol in German.
+At the end, you will be asked if you would like the protocol to be translated orally.
+Do not skip this option, as the translation can clarify misunderstandings.
 Check if all the sentences are correct.
 Sign only if everything is correct.

 ▷ View all step-by-step guides.